 TivoToGo is another new service for networked TiVo systems.
 Users can transfer recorded programs from their TiVo system to their computers.
 TiVo has formed a partnership with Sonic Solutions, which offers software that can burn TiVo-recorded programs onto DVDs so that you can view them using any DVD player.

 If you have two Series2 TiVo systems, you can network them together using an Ethernet USB adapter.
 Suppose you have one system in your living room and another in your bedroom.
 By networking the two together, you can watch programs recorded on the living room set while in your bedroom, or vice versa.
 Both systems have to be registered on the same TiVo account in order to take advantage of this option.

 TiVo can analyze your recording habits and look for other programs similar to ones you like.
 For example, if you record lots of "CSI" episodes, your TiVo may search for other crime scene shows and record an episode of "Bones" on its own.
 When a TiVo's capacity is full, suggested programs are the first ones it will erase to make room for new programming.

-For lots more information on TiVo and related topics, check out the links on the next page.
+For lots more information on TiVo and related topics, check out the links below.